 Vacations should be relaxing.
 Exploration should be a delight.
 And there is nothing that kills the joy of discovery or the bliss of goofing off quite as thoroughly as trying to cram too many experiences and too many sights into your precious vacation time.

 Nevertheless, I know what it’s like to arrive in a strange place without any clear idea where things are or which things are important, and I really dislike missing something really cool and only finding out about it after I’ve gotten back home.
 And you can’t always trust your local relatives to tell you, either -- I know people who’ve lived here 10 years who’ve never been to the Mission Point Lighthouse.

-So here’s my short list of “must see, must do” things for folks who really don’t have the time for a long, leisurely tour of exploration.
+So here’s my shortlist of Traverse City things to do for folks who really don’t have the time for a long, leisurely tour of exploration.
 Instead of a formal itinerary -- which never takes into account things like the weather or the fact that your significant other has absolutely no interest in shopping/scenery/history/wildlife/food -- I’ve tried to cluster nearby attractions and activities around each entry in a sort of “as long as you’re in the neighborhood” ploy.
 Continue for a local's guide on what to do in Traverse City.